rodalton/covid-19/README.md

-# covid-19
+# Create & demo a COVID-19 bot with Watson

-##Register for an IBM Cloud account
+## Register for an IBM Cloud account
 Sign up for IBM Cloud if you don't already have one using this link https://cloud.ibm.com/registration

-##Create a virtual assistant following the steps in this video
+## Create a virtual assistant following the steps in this video
-Source &amp; links used at the IBM Cloud meetup on 16 April, 2020

 Some existing bots:
 The City of Austin, Texas: https://www.austintexas.gov/